 “Deciding to pursue a minor in Italian is one of the best decisions I made at Georgetown.”

 When I took Advanced II with Professor Melucci my freshman spring, I knew I had found one of my favorite departments at Georgetown.
 What I did not know, however, was just how important the Italian Department would become to me.
 In that first class alone I met people that ended up becoming some of my best friends at Georgetown.
-Additionally, through my classes I have had the opportunity to learn about various elements of Italian culture, such Italian cinema, singer-songwriters, and points in history.
+Additionally, through my classes, I have had the opportunity to learn about various elements of Italian culture, such as Italian cinema, singer-songwriters, and points in history.
 I also love how the Italian Department creates a community among its students, and through Italian Department events I have had the opportunity to become close with professors and students that I have never taken classes with.

-My sophomore year, I joined the board of Il Circolo Italiano, which has been one of the most rewarding experiences of my Georgetown career.
+In my sophomore year, I joined the board of Il Circolo Italiano, which has been one of the most rewarding experiences of my Georgetown career.
 Through my position as co-president, I have been able to work with professors from the Italian Department.
-I have enjoyed meeting students of all levels—from beginners to graduate students—at Chiacchiere e Caffè and bonding with them over our passion for Italian language and culture.
+I have enjoyed meeting students of all levels—from beginners to graduate students—at Chiacchiere e Caffè and bonding with them over our passion for the Italian language and culture.

 Deciding to pursue a minor in Italian is one of the best decisions I made at Georgetown.
 My classes have improved my ability to communicate with my Italian family members and helped me understand their culture.
 When I last went to Italy to study at Georgetown’s Villa Le Balze, I felt comfortable communicating with native speakers in Italian.
 I’d like to thank the Italian Department for expanding my understanding of the Italian language and culture!